 Supports strings or regular expressions, including regex-formatted strings (i.e. "/^/regex/formatted/string/i").

 This configuration is meant for cases that require more complex logic.
-We recommended you use the default filters listed below for most cases.
+We recommended you use the other default filters available for most cases.

 A custom function that lets you define which requests should be filtered based on custom logic.
 It accepts the incoming request as an argument and returns a boolean indicating whether the request should be filtered.